avo-hq/docs.avohq.io/docs/3.0/dashboards.md

 ### Metric card

 The metric card is your friend when you only need to display a simple significant number on your dashboard.
-Generate one run `bin/rails g avo:card:metric users_metric`.
+Generate one run `bin/rails g avo:card users_metric --type metric`.

 <img :src="('/assets/img/dashboards/users_metric.jpg')" alt="Avo Dashboard Metric" class="border mb-4" />